dokumentacion/planaria/query.md

 "[.[] | .out[0] | { token_symbol: .s4, token_name: .s5, document_url: .s6} ]"
 ```

 This is written in [jq](https://en.wikipedia.org/wiki/Jq_(programming_language)), a Turing complete data processing language.

 ![jq](jq.png)

 And here's how to read the program:

-1. All jq programs are stack based, therefore you read from left to right
+1. All jq programs are stack based, therefore you read from left to right.
-2. All jq programs assume an incoming input object and produces an output in the end
+2. All jq programs assume an incoming input object and produces an output in the end.
 3. The `|` (pipe) works like [unix pipes](https://en.wikipedia.org/wiki/Pipeline_(Unix)).
 It passes the computed output from the left side as input to the right.

 So following these rules (learn more about the syntax [here](https://stedolan.github.io/jq/manual/#Basicfilters)), here's what the code says: